CubeFlix/base-1048576/README.md

 # base-1048576
- Code for translating numbers into base 1048576 in Python.
+Code for translating numbers and data into base 1048576 in Python.